Paradigm-Dev/asteroid/README.md

 Asteroid is a lightweight, yet powerful desktop experience that will make you rethink what is possible on a computer.

 ### Notice:
 The source code uploaded here is not up-to-date.
 Please bare with us as we rewrite and rethink Asteroid.
+Please view the organization project board to track progress.

 *Readme coming soon*